snlabs-tech/SN-Rating-Model/docs/2_Running_The_Model.md

 # Running the model

-This document explains how to run the SN Corporate Rating Model, either using Python from the cloned repository or using the Windows bundle for non‑technical users.
+This document explains how to run the SN-Rating-Model, either using Python from the cloned repository or using the Windows bundle for non‑technical users.

 ---